What is credit reporting?

 Don’t apply for credit unless you need it.
 It is not helpful to open credit accounts you aren’t going to use.
 Too many cards might signal a high risk.
 Besides, each time someone requests your credit report, it is noted in your file.
 Too many requests may signal you’re looking for credit and can lower your FICO score.

-Reviewing your credit reports and understanding how credit works is an important step toward becoming financial independent.
+Reviewing your credit reports and understanding how credit works is an important step toward becoming financially independent.
 Be sure to stay alert and manage your credit and credit reports responsibly.